aaltonewmedia/learn.newmedia.dog/content/tutorials/touchdesigner/mediapipe/mediapipe-cpu-python/index.md

 | Hair Segmentation | Object Detection | Box Tracking | Instant Motion Tracking | Objectron | KNIFT |
 | --- | --- | --- | --- | --- | --- |
 | [![hair_segmentation](https://mediapipe.dev/images/mobile/hair_segmentation_android_gpu_small.gif)](https://google.github.io/mediapipe/solutions/hair_segmentation) | [![object_detection](https://mediapipe.dev/images/mobile/object_detection_android_gpu_small.gif)](https://google.github.io/mediapipe/solutions/object_detection) | [![box_tracking](https://mediapipe.dev/images/mobile/object_tracking_android_gpu_small.gif)](https://google.github.io/mediapipe/solutions/box_tracking) | [![instant_motion_tracking](https://mediapipe.dev/images/mobile/instant_motion_tracking_android_small.gif)](https://google.github.io/mediapipe/solutions/instant_motion_tracking) | [![objectron](https://mediapipe.dev/images/mobile/objectron_chair_android_gpu_small.gif)](https://google.github.io/mediapipe/solutions/objectron) | [![knift](https://mediapipe.dev/images/mobile/template_matching_android_cpu_small.gif)](https://google.github.io/mediapipe/solutions/knift)|

-## Pros and Cons of Mediapipe

-### Pros

-- Cross-platform (C++, Android, iOS, Python, JavaScript).
-- Doesn't need any specific hardware like the Azure Kinect.
-You can just use your webcam.
-- Runs on mobile devices as well.
-- Very fast!

-### Cons

-- Most of the tracking data is not fully 3D.
-If you need to get real 3D coordinates of all the tracking points with a fixed reference in the real world, the Kinect and some other depth camera solutions will work better.
-- Documentation is not very detailed so it can be a little bit confusing to work with it sometimes.
-- It is using just your normal webcam, so you might run into issues when you are trying track people in a space where you have projections and other types of constantly changing lights.
-- The quality is very good, but not perfect.
-- The pose estimation only detects one skeleton at a time.

 ## Mediapipe + TouchDesigner